Merzasphor/MWSE/docs/source/lua/type/niSourceTexture/platformFilename.rst

 platformFilename
 ====================================================================================================

 `string`_.
+Read-only.
 The platform-specific version of the filename.

 .. _`string`: ../../../lua/type/string.html